Vineyard Property Management

 Security Deposit Returns

 Georgia law requires landlords to return security deposits one month after the tenant moves out.
-The landlord is allowed to deduct from the deposit for estimated costs of repairs.
+The landlord is allowed to deduct from the deposit for estimated costs of repair.
 If the Georgia landlord won’t be returning the full security deposit, they’re required to provide their tenant with an itemized list of damages.

 A landlord must send the itemized list of property damages, as well as the remaining portion of the deposit to the tenant’s last known forwarding address via first-class mail.
 If the landlord isn’t able to locate the tenant within ninety days of sending the notice via first-class mail, and the landlord has made a reasonable effort to do so, the deposit will become theirs.